Purbayan Chatterjee

-Purbayan Chatterjee (born in Kolkata on 12th September 1976) is an Indian sitar maestro who lives in Mumbai, India.
+Purbayan Chatterjee (born 12 September 1976) is an Indian sitar maestro who lives in Mumbai, India.
 He is noted for amalgamating traditional Indian classical music with contemporary world music genres.

 Early life and career

 Purbayan Chatterjee learnt Sitar from his father Parthapratim Chatterjee.
 Purbayan’s music is inspired by the sound of Pt.
 Nikhil Banerjee.
 He has performed as a solo artist and as a part of the groups Shastriya Syndicate and Stringstruck.
 He is also a vocalist and has performed in duet with Shankar Mahadevan (Dwo - from the album Stringstruck).

 He has worked with Shastriya Syndicate – the first Indian Classical Band – Indian Classical band with a contemporary touch, which has performed at the Roskilde Festival, Denmark, OzAsia Festival, Australia, Traumzeit Festival, Germany etc. The album "Lehar" released by Times Music in 2008 has remained a best-seller for a year and a half.
 Shankar Mahadevan has performed the title song "Dwo" in Purbayan’s super-hit fusion album, "Stringstruck" released by Times Music.
 The number has also been compiled in the album "Aman ki Asha", an Indo-Pak peace project released by Times Music and has also received the Palm IRAA Award for the Best World Music Album of the Year.
 He designed the "Dwo" which is a Doppelganger of the Indian Sitar.
 He has performed several times with tabla maestro Ustad Zakir Hussain.

+In 2013, Chatterjee composed an anthem, Tomake Chai Bole Banchi (I live as I yearn for you), for the city of Kolkata, with Hindi and Bengali lyrics by Srijato and English lyrics by Bickram Ghosh, in an effort to make Kolkata the first city with an official anthem of its own.